Why Am I Bad at DSA? It's Not Intelligence

 With it, you read the same requirements and see a composition question.
 What operations need to be fast?
 What component handles each one?
 How do they connect?
 The answer builds itself from the constraints.

-Across 200,000+ submissions on Codeintuition, 58% of engineers who completed the learning path pass timed assessments.
+Across 200,000+ submissions on Codeintuition, 58% of those who completed the learning path pass timed assessments.
 That's roughly triple the industry average.
-The gap isn't that these engineers are smarter.
-It's that they practiced assembling solutions from components instead of recalling solutions from memory.
+The difference comes from practicing assembly from components instead of recalling solutions from memory.

 Contextual interference, a principle from motor learning research, explains part of why interleaved composition practice works better than blocked topic practice.
 When you study hash maps on Monday and linked lists on Tuesday, each topic feels easy in isolation.
 When a Wednesday problem forces you to combine them, the interference between the two contexts is what builds the durable skill.
 It's harder during practice, but the retrieval pathways it creates are more flexible.